gt-crnch-rg/read-the-docs/docs/lucata/diagnosing_prolems.md

 In general, you want all of the nodes that you are using together to have matching versions.
 This means that if you are running a program on 32 nodes, you want all 32 nodes to have the same sc-driver version and the same hardware/ncdimm image.

-If you need to update the hardware/ncdimm/FPGA image, see this page: [Update FPGA Images](https://github.com/emusolutions/chick-helpers/wiki/Update-FPGA-Images)

-If you need to update the sc-driver version, see this page: [Installing or swapping sc driver outside of dnf](https://github.com/emusolutions/sc-driver/wiki/Installing-or-swapping-sc-driver-outside-of-dnf)

 ### Is the system configured correctly?
 Use
 ```